kiranpradhan01/j-sdk/README.md

 ## Notes and Acknowledgements
 Cognition was created as part of our [2020 Capstone Project](https://ischool.uw.edu/capstone) at the University of Washington Information School.
-Special thanks to our sponsors at the [Center for an Informed Public](https://www.cip.uw.edu/).
+Special thanks to Rolf Hapel and our sponsor, the [Center for an Informed Public](https://www.cip.uw.edu/).